redhat-eets/netgauge/README.md

 ## User Space Networking Performance Test Setup

+Users may choose to use either the direct connection setup, or  the switch connected setup.
+The direct connection setup may provide a better performance reading for user space traffic throughput and latency.

 ### Direct Connection
 ![The trafficgen and testpmd are directly connected](diagrams/RFC2544-direct-connection.png?raw=true "Direct Connection")

 ### Connect Through a Switch
 ![The trafficgen and testpmd are connected through a switch](diagrams/RFC2544-switch-connection.png?raw=true "Switch Connection")

+In this switch connected setup, two VLANs are required to seperate the traffic towards the testpmd ports.
+In the above diagram, they are denoted as VLAN 1 and VLAN 2.